 A major ingredient in the orchestration of a government takeover of vast regions of private property through acquistion is money – lot’s of it.
 Since 1965 the annual congressional appropriations of hundreds of millions per year through the Land and Water Conservation Fund (LWCF) have been the primary source of money used to take over private property for government parks and preserves.

-Environmentalists are promoting legislation to establish a $3 billion/year off-budget entitlement called the “Conservation and Reinvestment Act” (CARA) – also called the “Condemnation and Relocation Act” – which is mostly dedicated to or available for acquisition, but also for subsidizing viro groups for promotion and lobbying.
+Environmentalists are promoting legislation to establish a $3 billion/year off-budget entitlement called the “Conservation and Reinvestment Act” (CARA) – also called the “Condemnation and Relocation Act” – which is mostly dedicated to or available for acquisition, but also for subsidizing preservationist promotion and lobbying.
 The off-budget guarantee of a large increase in perpetual funding is intended to accelerate the conversion of private property to government ownership, trampling and eliminating the rights of private owners on a massive scale.
 A large portion of the funding is intended to target Maine.

 The following articles covered CARA when it was previously before Congress in 2000.
-This monster came close to passing in 2001 and was re-introduced as H.R.
+It came close to passing in 2001 and was re-introduced as H.R.
 4100 as the “Get Outdoors Act of 2004” (the bill text is at the Thomas web site (search on bill number HR4100).
 It remains a major goal of the Big Park lobby, which is waiting for the politically opportune moment to spring it again.

 The state policy of arbitrarily imposing escalating costs of government through an inequitable, annually recurring asset tax based (only) on real estate value is punishing more and more land and home owners, sometimes forcing them off their own property.
 This phenomenon is progressing up the coast and increasingly threatens downeast property owners.

 As one viro activist put it in the late 1980’s, if landowners won’t sell then “tax the hell out of them”.
 Property tax policy has in principle much in common with taking private property by eminent domain in the name of the so–called “public good” (note that the rights of the victim are not considered to be part of the “public good”).

-Last Update: 8/16/10
+Last Page Update: 12/31/23